SAP Industry Solutions Licensing

 Aerospace & Defense Industry (SAP for A&D)

-Aerospace and defense manufacturers often utilize SAP’s A&D solution, part of the broader discrete manufacturing solutions.
-Key points:
+Aerospace and defense manufacturers often utilize SAP’s A&D solution, which is part of the broader suite of discrete manufacturing solutions.

 - Project/Unit-Based Metrics: A&D manufacturing often runs on a project or program basis (e.g., building several aircraft or defence systems under a contract).
-SAP’s licensing here might not be as clearly volume-defined as in other industries, but you might encounter metrics like the number of end items (units) managed or the number of active projects in the system.
+SAP’s licensing here may not be as clearly volume-defined as in other industries, but you may encounter metrics such as the number of end items (units) managed or the number of active projects in the system.
 SAP’s Project Systems module is part of the core ERP, but some A&D extensions (like advanced project budgeting or scheduling tools) could be licensed separately by project count or value.

 - Maintenance and Asset Management: Defense organizations doing MRO (Maintenance, Repair, and Overhaul) for fleets might use specialized SAP modules (for complex depot maintenance or configured asset structures).
-Check if these carry an engine metric—possibly the number of equipment assets or the number of maintenance plants/sites covered.
+Check if these metrics are engine-specific—possibly the number of equipment assets or the number of maintenance plants or sites covered.
 For example, managing 100 aircraft in SAP might carry different licensing considerations than managing 10.

 - Export Compliance and Security: A&D firms must manage export-controlled data (ITAR regulations in the U.S., for instance).
 SAP provides tools for compliance (like SAP Global Trade Services).
 While GTS is a cross-industry product, it’s highly relevant in A&D. Remember that GTS is licensed by transaction or trade volume (documents), separate from your A&D solution.
 It needs to be included if you use it for defence export compliance.

 - Use of MES/PEO: Many A&D companies integrate shop-floor Manufacturing Execution Systems or use SAP’s Production Engineering & Operations (PEO) module for detailed production control.
 Several production lines or work centres might be licensed by PEO (from SAP’s acquisition of Visiprise) and managed.
-It’s important to capture all such supplementary components when planning your license needs – they might be separate licenses outside the core A&D package.
+It’s essential to consider all supplementary components when planning your license needs – they may require separate licenses beyond the core A&D package.

 - Long Product Lifecycles: A&D products may be in service for decades.
 This has two implications: ensure your SAP license covers long-term data access (you don’t want data to become unlicensed if a project ends, but data needs to be retained).
 Two, consider the total cost of ownership for these industry solutions over a long horizon – sometimes subscription models might become costlier over 10–20 years than a perpetual license.
 Work with SAP to structure a deal that accounts for the long lifecycle (for instance, a perpetual license with standard maintenance might make more sense for a 20-year support requirement of an aircraft program).